 How to Build a College List

 As a college counselor, one of the most common questions I receive from high school students is how to pick colleges based on their intended major.
 With so many options, it can be overwhelming to decide which college and universities to apply to.
-Here are some tips for building a balanced college list that is a good fit for your academic interests and future goals.
+Here are some tips for building a balanced college list that is a good fit for your student’s academic interests and future goals.

 Consider the class size and location of the college.

 Location can also be a factor, as some students may prefer to attend college close to home, while others may want to explore a new part of the country.
-Remember, that school that is 6 states away could take 8 or more hours to drive to, beware of transportation access to get to these places.
+Remember, that school that is 6 states away could take 8 or more hours to drive to, beware of transportation access and incremental costs to get to these places.

 Look for colleges that offer a well-rounded education.